Washington Group on Disability Statistics

 The main objective of the WG is the promotion and coordination of international cooperation in the area of health statistics by focusing on disability measures suitable for censuses and national surveys.
 The aim is to provide basic necessary information on disability which is comparable throughout the world.
 For the primary purpose of informing policy on equalization of opportunities, the WG has developed, tested internationally, and adopted a short set of disability measures suitable for use in censuses, sample-based national surveys, or other statistical formats.

 A second priority is to recommend one or more extended sets of survey items to measure disability to be used as components of population surveys or as supplements to specialty surveys.
-To that end, the WG has developed, tested and adopted an extended set of questions on functioning; and, in collaboration with UNICEF, is working on survey modules that address child functioning and disability as well as inclusive education.
+To that end, the WG has developed, tested and adopted an extended set of questions on functioning; and, in collaboration with UNICEF, a child functioning module (CFM).
+Also,in collaboration with UNICEF, a module on inclusive education is currently being tested to identify barriers to school participation for children with disabilities as is a module on inclusive employment, developed in collaboration with the International Labour Organization (ILO).
 These extended sets of survey items are intended to be related to the short set of disability measures.
 The World Health Organization (WHO) International Classification of Functioning, Disability, and Health (ICF) has been used as the basic framework for the development of all questions sets.
 The disability measures recommended by the WG, both short and extended, are accompanied by descriptions of their technical properties, and methodological guidance is given on their implementation and their applicability to population subgroups.
 The WG disseminates its work products globally through the world-wide web and scientific publications.

 Points of contact: Washington Group Secretariat (NCHS, U.S.A.)